11 MBA Job Opportunities and Career Paths

 Job titles: account director, account executive, account manager, alliances manager, business relationship manager, customer success manager, major account executive, sales executive, sales manager, senior account director.

-MBAs are extremely valuable in the world of consulting where appearances count.
+Holding an MBA degree is extremely valuable in the world of consulting where appearances count.
 An MBA demonstrates ability and expertise.
 It helps you attract new business and quickly gain the confidence of clients.
 With an MBA, you are qualified to consult in business administration, development and management.
 Plus you can claim expertise in any subject that you've specialised in at university or professionally.

 Job titles: advisory and innovation consultant, business development consultant, client energy manager, digital transformation consultant, international marketing consultant, managing consultant (digital business strategy), senior consultant (financial management), senior risk consultant, senior value engineer (software).